 The diversity in interest in the work package activities requires different approaches in communicating the results.
 Stakeholders with relatively low interest in the proceedings of Work Package 5 are expected to be interested in comparatively infrequent but complete reports provided in referencable material, such as papers, or documents, project deliverables and milestones.
 On the other end of the spectrum, stakeholders with high interest are likely to appreciate frequent updates of anything that happens within this work package, even if it is incomplete or incremental information.

 The sheer number of stakeholders indicates that we can expect a good deal of communication and dissemination.
 Although Work Package 2 is dedicated to project wide activities in this direction, the effort within WP5 dedicated to communication and dissemination should be minimized as much as possible.
 Choosing the right set of tools that are able to support and automate interactions between work packages, between activities is essential.
-Essentially the success of this work package is strongly influenced by the communication and collaboration between people; collaboration tools and methodology should satisfy this prime requirement.
+Essentially, the success of this work package is strongly influenced by the communication and collaboration between people; collaboration tools and methodology should satisfy this prime requirement.

 Agile Project Management vs Waterfall model